 First, the NFL has agreed to contribute $50 million toward the Settlement.

-$42 million will be used to fund a Common Good Fund that will benefit retired NFL Players.
-The Common Good Fund will be managed by a newly established Common Good Entity, governed by a board of which the initial members will be Retired Players appointed by the Court.
+$42 million will be used to fund a Greater Good Fund that will benefit retired NFL Players.
+The Greater Good Fund will be managed by a newly established Common Good Entity, governed by a board of which the initial members will be Retired Players appointed by the Court.
 The purposes for which the NFL’s contributions to the Fund may be disbursed are detailed below (see Question 19).

 $8 million will be used to pay for: